bhambly0430/Voltammogram_App/README.md

 # Voltammogram Application

+## Installation Instructions
+1. Click the green Clone or download button and download ZIP file.
+2. Open the downloaded ZIP file.
+3. Find and double click on the “Voltammogram_Calculator_web.exe” and move it to the desktop.
+4. Double click on the Voltammogram_Calculator application.
+5. Continue with the installation.

-The application requires the MATLAB runtime engine.
-The installation of this engine is built into the .exe file.
+The application requires the MATLAB runtime engine, and its installation is built into the .exe installation process.
 If you have questions please email me at bhambly@memphis.edu.

 Thank you